Guide to Heating Outdoor Spaces

 Here’s our top picks for each of the different heating solution types:

-- Gas Heater – This natural gas heater features a heat output of 23,600 BTU and can heat approximately 160 square foot area.
+- Gas Heater – The Bromic Heating BH0110001-1 Platinum Smart-Heat 300 Series, a natural gas heater, features a heat output of 23,600 BTU and can heat approximately 160 square foot area.

 - Electric Heater – This 2300 watt electric heater can warm up approximately 65 square feet and is WiFi compatible for easy, remote heating.